CHARACTER EDUCATION PROGRAM

 The character education program has been in existence for a number of years at Central School.
 It began as a survey given to parents as part of the SITE council.
 The parents shared the character traits they instilled in their children and would like to see modeled at Central.
 The traits were: self-discipline, compassion, honesty, positive attitude, respect, responsibility, and perseverance.
 The staff sent representatives to various workshops and seminars to learn about curriculum and teaching strategies.

 Today, the effects of a strong character education program are evident.
 Central School has met the Standard of Excellence for many years in assessed subjects.
-There a fewer incidents of bullying and physical violence.
-There is a common vocabulary between the teachers, staff and students.
+There are fewer incidents of bullying and physical violence and a common vocabulary between the teachers, staff, and students.
 The character education program sets high goals and expectations and the students are achieving at an exceptional level.
-Central School is proud of the character education program.
-Many presenters have commented on the self-discipline and respect shown by the students to them during.
+Central School is proud of its character education program.
+Many presenters have commented on the self-discipline and respect shown towards them by our students during presentations.